jeremydumalig/Expectation/README.md

 *This project seeks to evaluate player expectations by creating a regression model to predict scoring output.
 The full project can be found [here](https://jeremydumalig.com/expectation/).*

 *Packages/Libraries Used : numpy, pandas, sklearn.ensemble, BeautifulSoup, selenium* <br>
-*Packages/Libraries Used : tidyverse, ggplot, ggnewscale, ggalt, gridExtra, ggimage, cowplot, gt*
+*Packages/Libraries Used : tidyverse, ggplot, gridExtra, cowplot, gt*

 <br>